carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Interface type parameters and associated types

-Let's say you have an interface defining a container.
+Imagine an interface defining a container.
 Different containers will contain different types of values, and the container API will have to refer to that "element type" when defining the signature of methods like "insert" or "find".
 If that element type is a parameter (input) to the interface type, we